dagood/source-build/Documentation/planning/arcade-powered-source-build/README.md

 scenarios: by making a PR, is it still possible to run a bootstrap build of the .NET Core SDK?
 Can .NET Core SDK version N be built using SDK N-1?

 This can be developed in parallel to other efforts.
+See [speculative-build.md] for more info about speculative builds.

 ## End result